zevaverbach/publify/README.md

 the site is published at dudette.helpers.fun.
 ```

-## Add A Custom Domain To An Already Published Site!
+## Add A Custom Subdomain To An Already Published Site!

 ```bash
 > pub --custom-domain hey.helpers.fun --domain startling-gingersnap-425138.netlify.app